Pierce Stocking Scenic Drive - Autumn, Empire - Pierce Stocking Scenic Drive, Northern Michigan Fall Scenic Drives

 Scenic Drive Stop #6: Leaving the Sand Dunes

-As you continue on the scenic drive, the dunes transition into a beech-maple forest.
-During the fall months, this is one of the best fall scenic drives in Michigan due to the brilliant fall colors on display.
+As the scenic drive continues, the dunes transition into a beech-maple forest.
+During the fall months, this is one of the best scenic drives in Michigan due to the brilliant fall colors on display.

 Because the dunes rely on strong winds off Lake Michigan to survive, they only cover a small area.
 The active dune zone is only about a mile away from the lake.
-Further inland, the wind loses energy and is no longer capable of forming dunes.
+Further inland, the wind loses energy and can no longer form dunes.

 Scenic Drive Stop #7: Beech-Maple Forest